S07 - Libra

 Astraea.

 The last immortal to leave Earth.
-When the golden age ended, when silver gave way to bronze, when humanity became too corrupt to deserve divine company, the gods left one by one.
-Astraea stayed longest.
-She was the goddess of justice - the embodiment of the principle that the scales should apply equally to everyone regardless of power or preference.
-She stayed through the bronze age watching what happened to justice when the beings it was built to serve stopped honoring it.
+When humanity became too corrupt to deserve divine company, the gods left one by one.
+Astraea stayed longest, the goddess of justice, the embodiment of the principle that the scales should apply equally to everyone regardless of power or preference.
+Eventually even she left.
+She ascended to the stars still carrying the scales.
+Could not abandon them even when the earth could no longer use them honestly.

-This is the Libra processing style at its most painful and most noble.
-The continued calibration of the instrument in conditions that make accurate weighing impossible.
+She became Virgo in the sky, the adjacent constellation, with Libra, her scales, beside her.
+The justice that persists even when justice is impossible.
 The scales kept ready.
 The capacity for fairness maintained in the form of the person who has not given up on fairness even when fairness has given up on the world.

 The green star.

-The Libra star is the one that doesn't fit the existing color categories.
-The sign that holds the space between categories, that exists in the relation rather than in either pole, whose native position is the neither-nor that everyone else finds uncomfortable but that the instrument requires to give an accurate reading.
 The scales cannot be on either side.
 They must be between.
 The green star in the sky of red and blue is exactly where Libra has always been.

 The first sign after the individual sequence ends.